bardatt1/it342-midterms-arda/README.md

 ## Objective

-The objective of this activity was to integrate the **Google Contacts (People) API** into a **Spring Boot application** with a **Thymeleaf-based user interface**.
+The objective of this activity is to integrate the **Google Contacts (People) API** into a **Spring Boot application** with a **Thymeleaf-based user interface**.
 The application allows authenticated users to retrieve, view, and manage their Google Contacts directly from the web application.
 This activity provided hands-on experience with **OAuth 2.0 authentication**, **RESTful API consumption**, and **building CRUD functionality** in a real-world context.

 ---